stephenreid321/coupons/README.md

 * People under 21 (vs all other age groups)
 * People closer than 25 minutes from the venue

-Please find the Jupyter notebook at [coupons.ipynb].
+Please find the Jupyter notebook at [coupons.ipynb](coupons.ipynb).